19hours/sg-statutes/Acts/Private Education Act.md

 (iv) such particulars as may be prescribed about the private education institution’s administration and governance arrangements, financial viability, educational programmes and student welfare processes, resources and other matters;

-(b) to ensure that, in the event the provision of private education by the private education institution is about to cease, the Council and each student and intending student of the private education institution are informed, in writing and in the time delimited as follows, of the cessation and of the necessary arrangements made by the private education institution for the student or intending student to be offered a place in another registered private education institution to complete the same or similar course at the private education institution’s expense or otherwise:
+(b) to ensure that, in the event the provision of private education by the private education institution is about to cease, the Agency and each student and intending student of the private education institution are informed, in writing and in the time delimited as follows, of the cessation and of the necessary arrangements made by the private education institution for the student or intending student to be offered a place in another registered private education institution to complete the same or similar course at the private education institution’s expense or otherwise:

-(i) where the provision of private education by the private education institution must cease because the Council refused to renew the registration of the private education institution under section 37 or the registration of the private education institution is suspended or cancelled, or the period of its registration is reduced, under section 38 — at least 14 days before the cessation or such other period as the Council may allow in any particular case; or
+(i) where the provision of private education by the private education institution must cease because the Agency refused to renew the registration of the private education institution under section 37 or the registration of the private education institution is suspended or cancelled, or the period of its registration is reduced, under section 38 — at least 14 days before the cessation or such other period as the Agency may allow in any particular case; or

 (ii) where the provision of private education by the private education institution must cease for any other reason — at least 30 days before the cessation;

+[Act 24 of 2016 wef 03/10/2016]

-(c) to obtain the permission of the Council, in such form and manner as the Council may require, before any renovation works are carried out to the premises of the private education institution or any part thereof;
+(c) to obtain the permission of the Agency, in such form and manner as the Agency may require, before any renovation works are carried out to the premises of the private education institution or any part thereof or before relocating of the premises of the private education institution;

+[Act 24 of 2016 wef 03/10/2016]

-(d) to notify the Council, in writing —
+(d) to notify the Agency, in writing —

 (i) if there is any change in the ownership, control or management of the private education institution, of that change within 14 days after the date of the change;